danimorod/How-Crystallite-Size-and-Topology-Control-Intrusion-Extrusion-Hysteresis-in-Metal-Organic-Frameworks/README.md

 ## Reproducing the nucleation calculations

-The nucleation scripts perform multiple stochastic realizations at each pressure and fit the survival probability with the stretched-exponential model
+The nucleation scripts perform multiple stochastic realizations at each pressure and fit the survival probability with the stretched-exponential model.
+It is based on the method of Sear (2013) (dx.doi.org/10.1021/cg301849f | Cryst.
+Growth Des.
+2013, 13, 1329−1333).

 ```text
 S(t) = exp[-(t / tau)^beta],